openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 	ResolutionFailures int32 `json:"resolutionFailures,omitempty"`
 }

-type DNSNameResolverInfo struct {
+// DNSNameResolverResolvedAddress describes the details of an IP address for a resolved DNS name. type DNSNameResolverResolvedAddress struct {
 	// ip is an IP address associated with the dnsName.
 The validity of the IP address expires after
 	// lastLookupTime + ttlSeconds.
-To refresh the information a DNS lookup will be performed on the
+To refresh the information, a DNS lookup will be performed upon
-	// expiration of the IP address's validity.
-If the information is not refreshed then it will be
+	// the expiration of the IP address's validity.
+If the information is not refreshed then it will
-	// removed with a grace period after the expiration of the IP address's validity.
+	// be removed with a grace period after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
 	IP string `json:"ip"`

 	// ttlSeconds is the time-to-live value of the IP address.
 The validity of the IP address expires after
 	// lastLookupTime + ttlSeconds.
 On a successful DNS lookup the value of this field will be updated with
 	// the current time-to-live value.
 If the information is not refreshed then it will be removed with a
 	// grace period after the expiration of the IP address's validity.
 	// +kubebuilder:validation:Required
 	TTLSeconds int32 `json:"ttlSeconds"`

 	// lastLookupTime is the timestamp when the last DNS lookup was completed successfully.
 The validity of
 	// the IP address expires after lastLookupTime + ttlSeconds.
 The value of this field will be updated to
 	// the current time on a successful DNS lookup.
 If the information is not refreshed then it will be